Tag Archives: creativity

 Conclusion

 There’s one other thing, I’ve just launched something that’s really taking off.
 A newsletter called the Curious Human.
-This is a complimentary email for, leaders, sent straight to your inbox once a month.
+This is a complimentary email sent straight to your inbox once a month.

 This is the kind of byproduct you were talking about on your podcast.
 A byproduct of a business writer’s life, because I’m always writing my Forbes pieces or my new books or I have got a great podcast I’ve heard or an interesting book I’ve read or an article or a video.
 What I do each month is I share that in a two-minute kind of bulletin to the people who have signed up for my emails.